 Get Everyone Involved in Training

 Jealousy in dogs usually happens when they form a particularly strong bond with a specific person in their household.
 It’s usually the person who spends the most time with them, and everyone else in the dog’s world pales in comparison.
-It’s okay to take a moment to bask in their affection, but the only way to have a peaceful household is for the dog to realize all of his humans are important, not just his favorite.
+It’s okay to take a moment to bask in their affection, but the only way to have a peaceful household is for the dog to realize all of their humans are important, not just their favorite.

 “Reinforcing behaviors like ‘leave it’ and ‘go to your rug/crate’ will help establish your leadership and polish up the skills you’ll need to manage jealousy situations.”